 There are no rules for blogging.
 There cannot be any, because you cannot trap the wind in your hands.
 It’s innovation, it’s creativity, and it’s right out of the core of the technology from the bleeding edge.
-This Log Buffer drips into that, and brings you some of the finest posts.
+This Log Buffer drips into that and brings you some of the finest posts.

-Yes its not a fad.
+No, it’s not a fad.
 Big Data is the commercial supercomputing in the age of Datafication.

 Tanel Poder is listing Exadata storage cells and their configuration info from V$CELL_CONFIG.